Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-index.md

 slug: ../../axialunar-index
 ---

-AXIALunar is a _canary network_ for AXIACoin; an early release of the code that is available first and holds real economic value.
-For developers, AXIALunar is a proving ground for runtime upgrades, on-chain governance, and parachains.
+AXIALunar is a _canary network_ for AXIA; an early release of the code that is available first and holds real economic value.
+For developers, AXIALunar is a proving ground for runtime upgrades, on-chain governance, and allychains.

 No Promises.